harrymkt/hguinav/README.md

 ## Features
 * Multilingual support with i18n; Hugo supports built-in advance multilingual feature, this theme only adds templates for it.
 * Customizable extrahead, extrafooter, head, header, footer, with partials, and extrahead, with blocks.
 * Documentation site; build accessible documentation sites by using built-in template specifically designed for documentation.
-You can set the type of the section you want to document in the section's frontmadder.
+You can set the type of the section you want to document in the section's frontmadder as well as in each post.
 * Content variables during build, such as `%title%`.
 See the demo page for documentation
 * Copy code blocks; add code blocks which can then be copied using buttons and display the code language if available, helped by JavaScript.
 * Local date display; display dates in user's local timezone, no madder what timezone the date is set.